-As mentioned previously, the guitar has previously undergone work by a luthier before it came to me.
-The guitar appears to be all original, except for the bridge, and some clearcoat over-finishing.
+Although the guitar had previously undergone work by a luthier before it came to me, and I have now completed restoration work, the guitar appears to be all original, except for the bridge, and some clearcoat over-finishing.
 The overall condition is good for an over 80 year old guitar.
 Inevitably there is cosmetic wear and ageing, including various scratches & knocks, but the clear over-finish does give a tidy appearance, whilst not detracting from the vintage character of the guitar.

-Structurally, the previous luthier's work entailed a neck reset, very tidily completed, with appropriate fillet added under the fingerboard extension in line with the altered neck angle....only unusual feature is that the alteration of the neck angle was much greater than usual, resulting in the need for an elevated bridge in order for the strings to clear the fingerboard & play, but with the disadvantage that, because of the bridge height, strings were not correctly fitted to run under the front edge of the original "Idento" tailpiece.
+Structurally, the previous luthier's work entailed a neck reset, very tidily completed, with appropriate fillet added under the fingerboard extension in line with the altered neck angle....only unusual feature is that the alteration of the neck angle was much greater than usual, resulting in the need for an elevated bridge in order for the strings to clear the fingerboard & play.
 With the neck-angle further back than I would have set it, the resulting geometry of the guitar is more like that of a small archtop, and the replacement bridge then installed had a height of approx. 19mm., rather than the 11mm./12mm. normal for a parlor guitar of this type.
-The bridge height has now been reduced a little following fingerboard re-levelling, and the strings correctly located in the tailpiece.

 The other issue identified was that not only were inadequate frets fitted, but the fingerboard was significantly uneven.
 Having removed those frets, I have re-levelled the typically flat, un-radiused, fingerboard in order to not only correct the unevenness, but also slightly reduce the angle of the fingerboard alignment, which then enabled me to take down the height of the bridge a little, reducing in height and re-shaping more satisfactorily the Bone saddle insert.....the unit is still taller than is usual....not that the high bridge & consequent break angle for the strings over the saddle is any bad thing, giving good down-force on the bridge, aiding sound transmission.
 After re-levelling was completed the fingerboard dot position inlays were replaced & new frets installed.